sushitlalpan/sushi-be/MIGRATIONS.md

 - Preserves historical records for payroll, sales, and expenses
 - Creates indexes on deleted_at for query performance

+### 3. add_branch_timestamps
+Adds `created_at` and `updated_at` timestamp fields to branches table.
+- Required for Branch model compatibility
+- Includes automatic trigger to update updated_at on record changes
+- Run this if you get "column branches.created_at does not exist" errors

 ## Running Migrations in Production (Railway)

 ### Option 1: Using Migration Runner (Recommended)